linuxdeepin/deepin-manual/manual/deepin-terminal/en_US/index.md

 2. Click on **Switch theme**.

-3. The themes will be displayed on the right list, then you can select one to take effect right now.
+3. Select one from the theme list and it takes effect right now.

  ![1|change](jpg/change.jpg)